17 Best Things to Do in Surakarta (Solo), The Lost Sunanate of Java

-Surakarta is such a charming town, home to Javanese arts, batik, shadow puppet shows, serabi pancakes, and ancient history.
+Surakarta is home to Javanese arts, batik, shadow puppet shows, serabi pancakes, and ancient history!

-Then we know little about what happened there until the Kingdom of Mataram was formed around Yogyakarta and Surakarta and reached its greatest territorial extent between 1613 to 1645.
+Then we know little about what happened there until the Kingdom of Mataram was formed around Yogyakarta and Surakarta and reached its greatest territorial extent between 1613 and 1645.

 In 1755, the Mataram Sultanate was divided into the Yogyakarta Sultanate and the Surakarta Sunanate.
 Notice that Surakarta was a Sunanate, with the head being a Sunan, short for Susuhunan which loosely translates to King of Kings.

-You can visit the Royal Cemetery in Imogiri which is jointly used by both dynasties.
+You can visit the Royal Cemetery in Imogiri, jointly used by both dynasties, to have a brush with Javanese spirituality.

 Fast forward to 1945 when the Surakarta Sunanate swore allegiance to the Indonesian Republic and was granted a special status.